 Welcome to the seventh tutorial of

-Navisworks® API series, this post will be covered how to transform the selected ModelItems, we will create an add-ins which includes a
+Navisworks® API series, this post is to cover how to transform the selected ModelItems, we will create an add-ins which includes a

 WPF window for user to interact with transform’s Axis and Value.

 As usual, let’s start our project by setting up

 Navisworks® Add-Ins project in the visual studio, you can follow

 Creating Navisworks Add-Ins tutorial to set up the project.
 Whenever you are ready, in the Execute method, create two variables :

 if statement for checking is there any selected ModelItem or not, and call our soon to be created WPF form/window. (figure 1.0)